-Coaches and Assistant Coaches play a unique and indispensable role in Special Olympics Kansas.
-Coaches provide the sports skills and spirit that define a true athlete and serve as role models and character builders.
-Special Olympics Kansas offers a variety of sports.
+Coaches and Team Assistants play a unique and indispensable role in Special Olympics Kansas.
+They provide the sports skills and spirit that define a true athlete and serve as role models and character builders.
+Coaches are asked to adhere to the Coaches Code of Conduct.
 Special Olympics Kansas offers 22 sports.
-Click on this link and hear from a coach!

 Attends weekly practices in their community with a Local Program and attends competitions as part of that team's delegation.

 They DO NOT need sports knowledge- there many other positions on a team, including chaperone, manager, waterboy, health coach, playing catch, practing shooting, socializing with the athletes

 Time commitment is 8-9 weeks per season; one hour a week for practice and 6 hours for each of the 2 competitions.
 May volunteer for multiple sports and multiple seasons.

 Contact a Local Program and ask the Coordinator about their need for coaches and when/where they hold practices.